the-crypt-keeper/tldw/README.md

 1. https://github.com/SYSTRAN/faster-whisper/issues/85
 2. Install specific cuda version: `pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu124 --force-reinstall --no-cache`
 3. Download/copy the already installed DLLs: https://forums.developer.nvidia.com/t/could-not-load-library-cudnn-cnn-infer64-8-dll-error-code-193/218437/16
 4. Just install outside of a venv.
 That is what I had to do on my windows machine.
+(I actually ended up 'fixing' this by copying the two dlls to the tldw folder, and it worked fine after that. https://github.com/Purfview/whisper-standalone-win/releases/tag/Faster-Whisper-XXL)